 The Experienced Leader Program (ELP) is designed to transform proven leaders into global executives ready for the highest roles.
-This program encourages self-assessment and reflection, enhances participants' capacity to think strategically and lead effectively, and helps participants formulate a proactive, strategy for driving results.
+This program encourages self-assessment and reflection, enhances participants' capacity to think strategically and lead effectively, and helps them formulate a proactive, strategy for driving results.

 Transforming from Managing to Leading addresses the unique balance of leader/member exchange, personality, and leadership burnout.
 Leadership competencies in the public context are presented and discussed, along with significant exposure to the impact of politics, power, and culture on today's leader.

 Leading in a VUCA World (Volatility, Uncertainty, Complexity and Ambiguity) This session addresses the dynamic context of leadership and the "meta" skillset that 21st century leaders need to be effective in an unpredictable environment with multiple and interdependent stakeholders.
-This brave new world requires leaders to exercise emotional and social intelligence, build trust, rely on indirect influence, connect authentically, develop complexity thinking, and lead "emergence."
+This brave new world requires leaders to exercise emotional and social intelligence, build trust, rely on indirect influence, connect authentically, develop complex thinking, and lead "emergence."

 Resilient Leadership in Difficult Times includes powerful and transformative exercises to develop emotional intelligence and the capacity for resilience.
 The session covers what it takes to be a resilient leader and how good leaders manage the pressures of their roles through mindfulness, compassion, and renewal.

-Strategic Human Resource Management Courses:
+Strategic Human Resource Management Courses

 Strategic Human Resource Management examines how executives exercise discretion in the application of human resource policy to enhance organizational effectiveness.
 Subjects covered include labor/management relations, merit-based staffing, performance management, employee selection, EEO, employee relations, and other workplace issues.

-Organizational Development Courses:
+Organizational Development Courses

-Organizational Analysis will examine concepts and theories that explain organizations and organizational behavior including factors such as the nature of the political environment, organizational structure, staffing, information management and budgetary constraints.
+Organizational Analysis will examine concepts and theories that explain organizations and organizational behavior, including factors such as the nature of the political environment, organizational structure, staffing, information management and budgetary constraints.
 The impact of these factors is explored in the context of policy development and implementation.

-Performance Management Courses:
+Performance Management Courses

 Leader as Coach for Performance

-Strategy Development and Execution Courses:
+Strategy Development and Execution Courses

 Global Shared Values Leadership connects leaders, organizations and communities to tackle conflicting goals and navigate between sectors and cultures to create shared value.
-GSVL participants will acquire a range of leadership skills, tools and frameworks to simultaneously create economic value and address an environmental or social challenge confronted by a given community.
+GSVL participants will acquire a range of leadership skills, tools and frameworks to both create economic value and address an environmental or social challenge confronted by a given community.

-Building High Performance Teams Programs:
+Building High Performance Teams Programs